Renting a Condo Vs. an Apartment in NYC

 Even though it may seem like it, this policy isn't in place to inspire mischievous tenants.

-Instead, it is actually in place to help protect the tenant in case their landlord decides to evict them over a non-related issue but blames it on them owning a pet even after the landlord may have acknowledged it in the past.
+Instead, it is in place to help protect the tenant if their landlord decides to evict them over a non-related issue but blames it on them owning a pet even after the landlord may have acknowledged it.

 Read on: The Best Places to Live in New York with a Dog.